Whitcraft Model 165

 The Whitcraft Model 165 was an American single-seat homebuilt sporting aircraft designed by Mickey Whittenburg and built by him over a ten-year period, first flying in 1965.

 Design

-The Model 165 is a strut-braced, low-wing monoplane with a welded steel-tube fuselage with a fabric covering.
+The Model 165 is a strut-braced, low-wing monoplane made with welded steel-tube fuselage along with a fabric covering.
 The wing is a conventional light alloy structure with a fabric covering with vee-bracing strut on each side, ailerons but no flaps.
 The aircraft is powered by a 65 hp Continental A-65 air-cooled engine driving a two-bladed fixed-pitch tractor propeller.
 The pilot has an enclosed cockpit with a rearward-sliding transparent canopy, the landing gear is a fixed tailwheel type.